The following professionals lent their expertise to this article:

 Elective Courses: 9 Credits of courses in long term care operations, healthcare marketing, gerontology, internships, or health policy and politics

-Best For: Healthcare professionals who intend on pursuing an administration or management career at an organization within the healthcare field
+Best for: Healthcare professionals who intend on pursuing an administration or management career at an organization within the healthcare field

 Master of Business Administration (MBA) in Healthcare Management – Liberty University

-Liberty University offers an online MBA in Healthcare Management, focusing on real-world training in healthcare.
-The 45-credit program, features 8-week courses to allow for the most flexibility as possible.
-Tuition is $565 per credit hour, with military discounts available.
 The curriculum covers healthcare informatics, legal and ethical issues, human resource management, and operations management.
-Accredited by the Accreditation Council for Business Schools and Programs (ACBSP), this program will thoroughgoingly prepare you for various professional working environments.
+Accredited by the Accreditation Council for Business Schools and Programs (ACBSP), this program prepares you for various professional working environments.
 Graduates have pursued roles such as clinic directors, healthcare consultants, and quality managers.

 Duration: 45 credits